digitaltrails/vdu_controls/README.md

 > be found under ***System Settings -> System -> Energy Saving***.

 > [!TIP]
-> Laptop-Panels are supported in version 2.6 (the current master/development branch).
+> Laptop-Panels are supported in version 2.6 (see below).
-> Laptop support includes reacting to brightness-function-keys or inactivity-dimming.
-> When laptop support is enabled, the python3-pyudev library will be imported
-> to monitor udev for _brightness_ events.

 Description
 -----------